danbev/learning-nodejs/README.md

 ### node_constants
-Just a note here about how src/node_constant.cc is loaded as there is now `NODE_MOUDULE_CONTEXT_AWARE_BUILTIN` macro or anything like that.
+Just a note here about how src/node_constant.cc is loaded as there is no `NODE_MOUDULE_CONTEXT_AWARE_BUILTIN` macro or anything like that.
 Instead this will be loaded when:

     process.binding('constants').